Croktopus/Daishi/README.md

 https://jlcpcb.com/ cheapest PCB manufacturer I've found

 Check the BoM to find links to places where you can buy all the components for cheaper than I was able to.

+All I ask is that if you do build one of these (and I kind of don't think anyone actually will), please send me pics!